dzackgarza/Notes/Class_Notes/2019/Analysis/Review/Notes.md

 **Lemma:**
 The Cantor set is closed with empty interior.

-> Proof: Its complement is a union of open intervals
+> Proof: Its complement is a union of open intervals, and can't contain an interval since intervals have positive measure and $m(C_n)$ tends to zero.

 **Corollary:**
 The Cantor set is nowhere dense.